dustin-anthc/test-wiki-cloning/Standards & Sources/Weatherization-Audit-Requirements.md

 ### Measure Interaction

 - Describe how the energy audit tool accounts for the interaction between architectural and mechanical measures.

+> AKWarm analyzes each measure separately by comparing the energy use of the building with and without the improvement.
+After it determines the most cost-effective improvement, it then incorporates it into the base model and re-calculates each additional measure to determine the second most cost-effective measure and so on.
+Thus if the energy efficiency measures are performed in the order of cost-effectiveness, each item in the list takes into account the effects of each previous item.
+For a more detailed description of this process, see the [[Improvement Calculations|AKWarm-Software-Overview#improvement-calculations]] section.

 - Provide audit results of a sample dwelling unit to document that, when moving from an architectural to a mechanical measure, the energy audit tool adjusts the estimated fuel cost savings of measures with lower, non-interacted savings-to-investment ratios...

 ### Cost-effectiveness Requirements